ODonnchadha/react-18-managing-state/README.md

     - When to use:
         - DOM element reference.
         - State that isn't rendered/doesn't change.
-        - "Instance variables" in func components.
+        - "Instance variables" in function components.
             - Keep data between renders.
 Storing a previous value.
             - Track if component is mounted.
 Hold HTTP request cancel token.
             - Reference a third-party library instance.